Pages

 If you celebrate Yule, Christmas, or a holiday that includes bringing nature into your home, here's a tip.
 Many people believe that buying a plastic tree instead of buying a freshly-cut tree is environmentally beneficial because one more tree can stay in the ground, but it's actually the opposite!
 Check out this NY Times article, How Green is Your Artificial Christmas Tree?
 The author breaks down why plastic trees are no good from an environmental standpoint--and this can extend to other kinds of natural objects that we bring into our homes during the holidays.

 Want to know what to do with your holiday trees once January rolls through?
 Here is a useful article about eco-friendly tree disposal that walks you through the steps to recycle your tree.
 At a more local level, the city of Santa Cruz has programs to facilitate the ethical disposal of your holiday trees!
-Learn about the options they offer on their website
+Learn about the options they offer on their website.

-Opt for vegan or vegetarian holiday meals to spare
+Opt for vegan or vegetarian holiday meals to spare UCSC's beloved Hank the Turkey and his friends. |

 When brainstorming ways to make your holiday season more sustainable, meat consumption is another big consideration.
 If your holiday celebrations this season include meats like turkey and ham, consider challenging that tradition by either replacing the meat with vegan and vegetarian meat alternatives or purchase from a sustainable meat vendor like the ones below: